SQL to delete duplicate rows (keep one)

 How do I delete duplicate rows but keep one in SQL?

 Deleting duplicates means keeping one row per group (usually the lowest id) and removing the rest.
-The cleanest cross-dialect approach uses ROW_NUMBER().
+To delete duplicate rows but keep one, the cleanest cross-dialect approach uses ROW_NUMBER(); MySQL can do it with a self-join.
 ROW_NUMBER() numbers rows 1, 2, 3… within each PARTITION BY group, ordered so the row you keep gets number 1.
 Every row with rn > 1 is a duplicate to remove.
 ORDER BY id inside the window decides which copy survives — order by created_at to keep the newest, for example.

 Does this work in PostgreSQL, MySQL, SQL Server, and SQLite?